 - When the diagnosis code on the claim, falls into one of the diagnosis codes on

-the Inclusive Diagnosis IsAccidentInclusive decision table, and not as a
+the Inclusive Diagnosis IsAccidentInclusive decision table.
+The table can

-These tables can be extended as necessary to add other applicable codes or
+be extended as necessary to add other applicable codes or settings.

 - The inclusive table is delivered with the following configuration:

 - E section – external causes of injury (for example, E810 – E819 are motor vehicle traffic accidents, E830 water transport accidents, E990–E999 are injury resulting from operations of war).

 - V codes - supplementary classification of factors influencing health status and contact with health services.